junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — The previous question was ordered pursuant to the rule. (consideration: CR H5978)
 - 2009-05-21 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-05-21 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2009-06-01 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.